person in black jacket and blue denim jeans holding black and white short coated dog

 #5 – Creates Variety in Training

-Hand feeding offers endless possibilities for training and enrichment, from shaping behaviors to promoting engagement, mental stimulation, and body awareness.
+Hand feeding offers endless possibilities for training and enrichment, from shaping behaviours to promoting engagement, mental stimulation, and body awareness.

-I plan to focus on proofing behaviors, incorporating scatter feeding for mental stimulation, and introducing body awareness and conditioning drills to keep Jasper mentally and physically healthy.
+I plan to focus on proofing behaviours, incorporating scatter feeding for mental stimulation, and introducing body awareness and conditioning drills to keep Jasper mentally and physically healthy.

 What I’ll Be Doing Instead